A Book Review of With the Heart in Mind by Mikaeel Ahmed Smith

 Support Muslim-owned publishers by purchasing the book here.
 This is not a sponsored post.

-About the author: Heraa is best known for her research project, Muslims Condemn.
+About the Author: Heraa Hashmi is best known for her research project, Muslims Condemn.
 She is a graduate in Molecular, Cellular, and Developmental Biology.
 Her interests include the Islamic sciences, cognitive linguistics, and bioethics.
 You can follow her on Twitter here.